All posts

 I built BudgetLabs, so my pick is BudgetLabs.
 That's not a real recommendation — I'd be a strange founder if I picked anything else.
 The honest question is whether you should pick BudgetLabs.

-If it isn't — if you need bank sync, or investment tracking, or the brand-name ecosystem of a Ramsey or a YNAB — the other apps above are good products.
+If you specifically need bank sync, live brokerage tracking, or the brand-name ecosystem of a Ramsey or a YNAB, the other apps above are good products.
 Pick the one that matches how you actually think about money.
 The whole point of zero-based budgeting is paying attention; the tool is just the surface area.

 How to migrate (works for any switch)